keeganwut/mapping-website/docs/intro.md

 Head to Keymaster (link provided above) and Sign In.

-If you do not have an account it will prompt you to make one.
+If you do not have an account it will prompt you to create one.

 Once in Keymaster click New Server on the left.